bc-stone/fortinet-utilities/README.md

 5. <b>list-botnet-domains</b> : outputs a csv file of all domain-based botnet entries in the FortiGuard botnet database
 6. <b>get-rate-based-sigs</b> : outputs a csv file of rate-based IPS signatures, their triggers and thresholds
 7. <b>get-ip-objects</b> : outputs a csv file of all the IP address objects on a Fortigate firewall
+8. <b>get-license-info</b> : gets the current license and registration status